CleanTalk/php-antispam/README.md

 A PHP API for antispam service cleantalk.org.
 Invisible protection from spam, no captches, no puzzles, no animals and no math.

+## Don't want to learning all this?
+Universal solution for any CMS or custom website: https://github.com/CleanTalk/php-uni

 ## How API stops spam?
 API uses several simple tests to stop spammers.
   * Spam bots signatures.